openstack/openstack-manuals/doc/networking-guide/source/config-routed-networks.rst

 #.
 Map segments to compute nodes.

    Routed provider networks imply that compute nodes reside on different segments.
-The operator should maintain this mapping to assist with configuration of agents.
+The operator must ensure that every compute host that is supposed to participate in a router provider network has direct connectivity to one of its segments.

    =========== ====== ================
    Host        Rack   Physical Network